Hutchinson Family Singers

 Tom Dalton, author of "The Hutchinsons of High Rock".

 "What a fantastic publication!!!
 Congratulations" - - Scott Gac, author of "Singing For Freedom.
-The Hutchinson Family Singers and the Culture of Antebellum"
+The Hutchinson Family Singers and the Nineteenth-Culture of Reform"

 The Hutchinson Family Singers of North River Rd., Milford, NH were the most popular and influential family singing group in America during the 19th century.